yacchin1205/etherpad-lite-relative-path-issue/README.md

 # etherpad-lite-relative-path-issue

-This repository is a demonstration of an issue with etherpad-lite's relative path handling.
+This repository is a demonstration of the issue https://github.com/ether/etherpad-lite/issues/6620 with etherpad-lite's relative path handling.

 ## Pre-requisites